lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 Chrome and Safari.
 [John Resig commented][jresig] how he and others felt this behavior was quite confusing back when the spec came out.

-There are two suggested ways to get the other behavior: the `:scope` CSS pseudo-selector, and `query`/`queryAll`.
+If you can't easily rewrite the selector to be absolute like we did above, there are two alternatives: the `:scope` CSS pseudo-selector, and `query`/`queryAll`.

 The `:scope` pseudo-selector matches against the current scope.
 The name comes from the [CSS scoping][scope-spec], which limits the scope